-The authority operates and manages its corporate and support services separately and expenditure relating to these activities is reported to key decision makers as separate activities.
+The authority operates and manages its overheads (including telephones and printing costs) and corporate and support services separately and expenditure relating to these activities is reported to key decision makers as separate activities.
 These overheads are not therefore apportioned to services within the general fund.
 Overhead charges between the General fund and Housing Revenue services, however, continue to apply.